Practical Documentary Filmmaking Foundation

 This is where your documentary is made/discovered/fixed but where do you start?
 How do you wrestle hours and hours of footage into the perfect film?
 In this class we will look at:

-• Planning workflow
+• Planning your workflow

-• Narrative structure
+• Narrative structure and finding your story

 • Making tough decisions

-• Narrators – the voice of God
+• Narrators – The voice of God

 • Animation and motion graphics and how they can facilitate story